World Series Notebook: Albies looks up to fellow 2B Altuve - WHIZ News

 “The first time I saw him, we said hi to each other.
 He’s actually a little smaller than me.
 I thought, if he can do it, why can’t I do it?
 He’s a guy I’ve always watched the way he plays.
 He plays hard,” Albies said.
 “He’s been one of the examples I always watch to do the same, try to do the same or even better.”

+Albies had the upper hand in Game 1 of the World Series, going 2 for 5 with a pair of infield singles as the Braves won 6-2 on Tuesday night.
+Altuve was 0 for 5 with three strikeouts.

-The 24-year-old Albies is an All-Star for the second time this season, and led the National League with 189 hits in 2019.
+The 24-year-old Albies was an All-Star for the second time this season, and led the National League with 189 hits in 2019.

 Altuve, who is 31, is a seven-time All-Star who led the American League in hits four consecutive seasons (2014-17), leading the majors twice in that span.
 He was the AL MVP in 2017, when the Astros won the World Series.